 - 1. Develop an inventory of what you have.
-This should include: - Buildings, building components, and property (roofs, gutters, siding, windows, flooring, parking lots, etc.) - Mechanical, electrical, and electronic equipment and systems (boilers, air conditioners, fire alarm systems, etc.) - · Vehicles. - 2.
-Develop inspection and maintenance schedules for property, equipment, and vehicles.
+This should include: - Buildings and building components and property (roofs, gutters, siding, windows, flooring, parking lots, etc.); - Mechanical, electrical and electronic equipment and system (boilers, air conditioners, fire alarm systems, etc.); and - 2.
+Develop inspection and maintenance schedules for property, equipment and vehicles.
 This is based on the life expectancy and maintenance requirements for each item.
-Keep in mind that local codes and standards may determine the inspection schedule for items such as fire protection systems.
+Keep in mind that local codes and standards may determine the inspection schedule for some items such as fire protection systems.
 You can use preventative maintenance software to ensure timely inspections and service.

-Consider the following when developing inspection and maintenance schedules:
+Consider the following when developing inspection and maintenance schedules.